What is an E. coli infection?

 Exams and Tests

-During the medical history, your doctor will ask questions about your symptoms, such as:
+If your doctor thinks you may have an E. coli infection, they will ask you questions about your symptoms, such as:

-- When did diarrhea begin, how long has it lasted, and how frequent are bowel movements?
+- When did diarrhea start?
+How long has it lasted?
+How often do you have bowel movements?

 - Have you had chills or a fever?

-- Have you had any abdominal cramps, nausea, or vomiting?
+- Have you had any belly cramps, nausea, or vomiting?

 - Take your temperature.

-- Look at your skin color to see whether you are unusually pale.
+- Look at your skin color to see if you are unusually pale.